EVATool/fae-architecture-log/_decisions/sig-devops-hosting.md

 Simple bulleted list with a brief 1-sentence explanation is sufficient.)

 ## How is this decision evaluated?

+* price
+* Simplicity of setup
+* vendor lock-in (proprietary solution)
+    * A proprietary solution is a hardware or software product or combination of products and services that is tied to a specific vendor, to the exclusion of all other vendors.

 (**Before** you start working in this, please write down how you will evaluate this decision, and plan to come to a resolution.